A cancer diagnosis is a shock. Here's advice on how to share the news

 Even little kids "are keen observers," says James.
 "They might not know exactly what's going on but they see things.
 To include them in what's happening to the family unit is the best thing to do."

-"People want to protect people they love by not sharing crucial information," says Leonard Ellentuck, a social worker at the Lombardi Comprehensive Cancer Center at Medstar Georgetown University.
-"Generally speaking it's better to be honest even with children or they will feel deceived,"
+"People want to protect people they love by not sharing crucial information," says Leonard Ellentuck, a social worker at the Lombardi Comprehensive Cancer Center at Medstar Georgetown University Hospital.
+"Generally speaking it's better to be honest even with children or they will feel deceived."

 The same goes for older kids.
 I've interviewed individuals who decided not to tell a grown child away at college or living in another part of the country.